Google Sheets

 The ID of the Google Sheet

 .
-I can copy the entire sheet URL and paste it into the node, which will automatically extract the ID and discard the remaining characters.
+You can copy the entire sheet URL and paste it into the node, which will automatically extract the ID and discard the remaining characters.

 Range

-The range of cells I want to retrieve, update, or delete.
-I can specify the range using A1 notation like Sheet1!A1:B2
+The range of cells, you want to retrieve, update, or delete.
+You can specify the range using A1 notation like Sheet1!A1:B2

 or A1:B2